Skip to main content

 How the USAF collects hurricane data with big, big airplanes.

-I am an Air Force Brat.
+My dad is retired Air Force and my baby brother has been in the USAF for over 20 years.
 Growing up, my dad used to talk about all of the services the USAF provides to our country and the world.
-It employs many musicians, advances airplane safety for civilians, and conducts and sponsors plenty of research.
-This post will focus on the USAF's unique position to advance weather and climate science via data collection in big, honkin' airplanes that can fly through hurricanes.
+It employs many musicians, advances airplane safety for civilians, and conducts and sponsors numerous research projects.
+This post will focus on the USAF's unique position to advance weather and climate science through data collection in large, specialized aircraft that can fly through hurricanes.

 Weather forecasting requires data.
 As reported by Debbie Elliot for NPR, the Air Force collects data that, specifically, will help us better predict severe weather and save lives.